Also known as: long lever plank, long plank hold, walk-back plank, straight arm plank, lever plank

 How to Do Straight arm to long lever plank

-- Walk feet back: Slowly walk your feet backward while maintaining straight arms and aligned hips until your body forms a long lever with no sagging.
+- Walk feet back: Slowly step or walk your feet back a few inches at a time until your body lengthens into a long lever - avoid letting hips sag.

 Muscle Groups